theboxer/markdown-editor/core/components/markdowneditor/docs/systemsettings.md

 ### Custom CSS in Manager
 **Key:** `markdowneditor.general.custom_css_manager`

 If set, specified CSS file will be automatically included in Manager, when creating/updating Resources.
-All definition must be prefixed with class `preview-md` to be applied on preview panel.
+All definitions must be prefixed with the class `preview-md` to be applied on the preview panel.

 ### Highlight.js
 **Key:** `markdowneditor.general.include_highlight`
 **Default:** `true`

-When enabled, highlight.js will be automatically included on the frontend.
+When enabled, _highlight.js_ will be automatically included on the frontend to provide syntax highlighting of code blocks.

 ### Split editor
 **Key:** `markdowneditor.general.split`
 **Default:** `false`

-When enabled, editor will be in split mode by default.
+When enabled and in the standard MODX content editing window, the Markdown Editor will be in split in half with Markdown to the left and the HTML preview to the right.

 ### Split editor full screen
 **Key:** `markdowneditor.general.split_fullscreen`
 **Default:** `true`

-When enabled, editor will be in split mode by default when entering full screen.
+When enabled and in full screen editing mode, editor will be in split mode by default when entering full screen.

 ## Live preview
 ### Parse MODX Tags